Cuando vivas conmigo

 Cuando vivas conmigo (English title: Against Our Destiny) is a Colombian telenovela produced and broadcast by Caracol Televisión, starring Caterin Escobar, Diego Trujillo, Sandra Reyes, Christian Tappan, Linda Lucía Callejas, María José Vargas, Diego Garzón, Norma Nivia and Juan Manuel Lenis.
+It is based on the novel The Discreet Hero by Mario Vargas Llosa.
 It premiered on September 19, 2016 and concluded on January 6, 2017.